Keano20/Keano20/README.md

 - Focus on performance optimization and resource management.

 ### 🌍 City-Exploration Website
-A user-friendly website combining my coding expertise with modern UI/UX design principles to deliver:
+A user-friendly website utilising multiple API's to deliver:
 - Seamless navigation.
 - A visually engaging interface for users to explore.